 After his studies of popular music and electronic media Matthias has worked in audiovisual projects, audiolabs as well as educational and cultural programs.
 Being thrilled by combining these areas of work, he went to Australia, where he was part of the German Film Festival team in Melbourne.
 After that he worked for Soundtaxi, a production music library as well as IOSONO, where he was concerned with the workflow and DSP of a reverberator for 3D audio.
 During that time, he was regularly involved in international training programs of the Goethe-Institut and foreign ministry of Germany and engaged in consulting popmusic related processes.

-Before comming to Kristiansand, Matthias worked for Berlin's music academy designing training programs for young artists and engineers in cooperation with a set of universities in Germany.
+Before starting his PhD at UiA, Matthias worked for Berlin's music academy designing training programs for young artists and engineers in cooperation with a set of universities in Germany.
 Most recently he was heading the curation team of Most Wanted: Music conference and Hybrid Music Lab - both centered around the topic of music technology.

 Amplified connections - exploring performative co-creation and distributed creativity in the context of accessible music creation technologies (PhD project started in September 2020)

 In the past years we have seen considerable advances within Artificial Intelligence (AI) technology and its application to the field of music.
 While plenty of research is directed towards information retrieval and generative approaches, fewer studies focus on interactive applications connected to live audiences.

 The main goal of the project will be to investigate the role of and interaction with autonomous technology with a special focus on the accessibility these technologies bring towards audiences.
 This includes the following questions: What are the functions and design strategies for participatory performance technologies and in what ways can these be modelled?
 How is autonomous technology altering the relational qualities between human, non-human performers and audiences?
 What role does personalised media play within these settings?
 How do visions of future performance technology voiced by performers, audiences and developing entities influence the technological evolvement?